Ministerial Intervention

 Examples of where the minister has intervened are:

-Example 1: A Bhutanese family faced deportation as their deaf son was previously deemed a ‘cost’ to Australian taxpayers.
+A Bhutanese family faced deportation as their deaf son was previously deemed a ‘cost’ to Australian taxpayers.
+The family was granted permanent residency after a Ministerial Intervention.

-A request for ministerial intervention was then made for several reasons, including living in Australia for 18 years and not having access to medical treatment in his home country.
+A visa applicant from Lebanon was rejected for a protection visa and a subsequent medical treatment visa.
+A request for Ministerial Intervention was then made for several reasons, including living in Australia for 18 years and not having access to medical treatment in his home country.
+The visa applicant was able to remain in Australia.

 Contact Us